statpro/statpro-style/README.md

 ```

 ## Usage
-To allow local developmet linting with rubocop, create a `.rubocop.yml` or `.codeclimate-rubocop.yml` with the following directives:
+To allow local development linting with rubocop, create a `.rubocop.yml` or `.codeclimate-rubocop.yml` with the following directives:

 ```yaml
 inherit_gem: